0. Introduction

 Records of design inputs are maintained.

-Outputs are documented to allow verification against the design and development input requirements.
+Outputs are documented to allow verification against the design input requirements.

 Outputs: